The ‘Norwegian Method’ Of Endurance Training, Explained

 #2: Norwegian Method Workouts

-Note that this is certainly high-volume training, but not wildly more or less than the mileage for most elite marathon runners and endurance runners with other endurance training coaches.
+Note that this is certainly high-volume training, but not wildly more or less than the mileage for most elite athletes and endurance runners with other endurance training coaches.

-The bulk of the training volume with the Norwegian model of endurance training is easy miles, done in the Zone 1 intensity.
+The bulk of the training week volume with the Norwegian model of endurance training is easy running, done in the Zone 1 intensity.

-Tuesdays and Thursdays both include threshold intervals (Norwegian method Zone 2 work) in the mornings and evenings.
+Tuesdays and Thursdays are threshold days.
+They include double threshold sessions (Norwegian method Zone 2 work) in the mornings and evenings.

-Saturdays involve a Norwegian method Zone 3 workout, which is a high-intensity effort, such as 20 x 200-meter hill sprints.
+Saturdays involve a Norwegian method Zone 3 workout, a high-intensity effort, such as 20 x 200-meter hill sprints.

-Or, you might do 5 x 2,000 meters at 2.5 mmol/L with 60 seconds of recovery in between each in the morning workout followed by 25 x 400 meters at 3.5 mmol/L with just 30 seconds of recovery after each in the evening.
+Or, you might do 5 x 2,000 meters at 2.5 mmol/L with 60 seconds of recovery between each in the morning workout, followed by 25 x 400 meters at 3.5 mmol/L with just 30 seconds of recovery after each in the evening.

 Leave a Comment